 After a career in teaching and ending up as a head teacher in inner London, I took early [OK very early] retirement and decided to go back into education full time on my own account.
 I did a four year diploma course in Garden History and that led on to an MA in Historical Research at Birkbeck College, University of London in 1999.
 I enjoyed academia so much I went straight on to do a PhD at Birkbeck on The Gardens and Gardeners of Later Stuart London which I was awarded in 2005.
+I then went on to teach at both Birkbeck and City Lit.

 From 2011-2022 I was one of the convenors of the History of Gardens and Landscapes seminar at the Institute of Historical Research at the University of London.
 For their current programme see … http://www.history.ac.uk/events/seminars/121